In the 11th century, Al-Biruni successfully determined the radius of the Earth by measuring the dip of the horizon from the top of a hill.

 Because the Earth is a sphere, the true horizon always lies below the astronomical horizon, or the eye-level.
+The angle between them is the dip of the horizon.
 The higher the observer, the larger the dip of the horizon.

 Flat-Earthers claim there’s no dip of the horizon.
 They are wrong.
 It is not hard to observe the drop of the horizon and prove the curvature of the Earth.